"""Central registry for MCP tools, resources, and prompts."""

 return required is not None and required.issubset(value.keys())

-def _looks_like_content_list(value: Any) -> bool:
+def _looks_like_content_list(value: "Any") -> "bool":

 """True when ``value`` is a non-empty list of valid content-block dicts."""